2xlink/D4F/readme.md

 - [ ] Possibilitity to search for specific offers
 - [ ] Favorites list

-🌠 Plans for the far far future:
+🌠 Plans for the distant future:

 - [ ] Display notifications for nearby offers
 - [ ] Extract validity days of offers